How to Create a WordPress Staging Site (4 Easy Methods Explained)

 2. Hosting-Based Staging Environment

-Many managed WordPress hosting providers offer built-in staging features.
-These one-click tools create a copy of your live site within your hosting dashboard, allowing you to push changes live when ready.
+Many managed WordPress hosting providers offer built-in staging features through 1-click functionalities.
+These allow you to duplicate your live site within your hosting dashboard, make changes, and then push updates live.

 Ideal for: Beginners and website owners using managed hosting.

-Limitations: Usually limited to one or two staging sites, not always customizable, may lack Git/CLI support.
+Limitations: Usually limited to one or two staging sites, not always customizable, may lack Git/WP-CLI support.

 3. Cloud-Based Staging Platforms